Evaluating Your Proposals

 4. Make your decision

-The leader of the procurement process should make a choice based on these evaluations and then sit down with each of the stakeholders to propose the solution that the business will choose and hear out any objections/concerns which may need to be considered.
+The leader of your procurement process should make a choice based on these evaluations and then sit down with each of the stakeholders to propose the solution that the business will choose and hear out any objections/concerns which may need to be considered.

-Once this process has been completed, you should have a good idea of which provider you wish to go with.
-There is still a round of due diligence and referencing to be done.
+Once this process has been completed, you should have a good idea of which provider you wish to go with.Â

 5. Carry out due diligence and referencing